flyingrobots/ninelives/README.md

 Nine Lives ships a lightweight, transport-agnostic control nucleus.
 You register live knobs with a `ConfigRegistry`, wire it into the built-in handler, then speak commands (over any transport you like) to read/write values at runtime.

+👉 See `ninelives-cookbook/examples/control_plane.rs` for a runnable end-to-end example using the in-process channel transport.

 ```rust
 use ninelives::control::*;
 use ninelives::{Backoff, Jitter, RetryPolicy};